UTS-eResearch/omeka-datacrate-tools/README.md

 # omeka-datacrate-tools

-Quick and dirty (so far) python3 scripts to push  DataCrates into Omeka S and to move data out of Omeka Classic
+Quick and dirty (so far) python3 scripts to push  DataCrates/RO-Crates in and out of Omeka S and to move data out of Omeka Classic.
+As time permits we're updating these scripts to follow the [RO-Crate specification](https://researchobject.github.io/ro-crate/).

 These are not packaged or installable yet.